Bazina/DiscordBotJS/README.md

 7. Add Secret Files `credentials.json` and `token.json`.
 These files are used to authenticate with the Google Drive API.

 > **Important Note**
 >
+> The `drive_id` is the last part of the URL of the Google Drive folder.
+For example, if the URL is `https://drive.google.com/drive/folders/1a2b3c4d5e6f7g8h9i0j`, the `drive_id` is `1a2b3c4d5e6f7g8h9i0j`.
+>
 > Render will only be up for 15 minutes if there are no requests to the server.
 >